 If you’ve decided that paying off your student loans early is the best choice for you, here are some of the best ways to go about doing it:

-• Pay biweekly instead of monthly: By making biweekly payments on your student loans, you’ll wind up making 26 half-payments within a year.
-This means that you’ll wind up making 13 full payments on your loans each year instead of 12.
+- Pay biweekly instead of monthly: By making biweekly payments on your student loans, you’ll make 26 half-payments within a year.
+This means you’ll make 13 full payments on your loans each year instead of 12.

-Paying off student loans early can feel empowering, but before you decide, make sure that it’s the right decision for your circumstances.
+Paying off student loans early can be empowering, but before you do that, make sure it’s the right decision for your circumstances.
 After all, student loans typically have relatively low interest rates, and it’s usually best to focus on paying back your highest-interest debts first.
+And, while sacrificing retirement or emergency savings for the sake of getting out of student loan debt doesn’t typically make sense, ditching your student loans early can make sense if you already have a strong financial plan.